Therapy for ADHD.

 No, Karen, forgetting where you put your keys once in a while is not ADHD.
 ADHD is a persistent pattern of symptoms that significantly impacts your daily functioning.
 It's not a trendy excuse—it's a legitimate neurodevelopmental condition that affects about 5% of adults.

-Myth #2: ADHD medication is just legal speed
+Myth #2: ADHD is over diagnosed